Share to

 Can you create your holiday meal plan with help from your grocer?
 French frozen food company Picard created an interactive mobile experience to do just that.

-They used RCS (Rich Communication Services) to allow their prospects to build their own holiday meal plan, including factors such as dietary preferences, budget, and interest level in cooking.
-Because the conversational messaging technology of RCS is only compatible with Android phones, Picard also developed a Rich SMS campaign, and they were able to compare the results.
+They used RCS messaging to allow their prospects to build their own holiday meal plan, including factors such as dietary preferences, budget, and interest level in cooking.
+Because RCS was only compatible with Android phones when they launched the campaign, Picard also developed a Rich SMS campaign, and they were able to compare the results.

-The interactive RCS campaign saw three times the click rate of the Rich SMS campaign, 42% higher engagement – from a smaller audience – and 10% more website redirections.
+The interactive RCS campaign saw three times the click rate of the Rich SMS campaign, 42% higher engagement, and 10% more website redirections.
 It was an effective campaign that used multiple channels to run an A/B test while also growing brand awareness and boosting sales and customer engagement.

 Picard built a conversational mobile marketing experience tailored to holiday menu creation, taking into account things like dietary preferences and budget.

-A world-renowned ski destination, Vail Resort found it was missing an opportunity to connect more personally with guests through their mobile devices.
+A world-renowned ski destination, Vail Resorts found it was missing an opportunity to connect more personally with guests through their mobile devices.

 They revamped their opt-in process and connected their customer data from Adobe Campaign with Sinch’s SMS and marketing programs so they could begin sending personalized text message ad campaigns.
 Before, they might send out anonymous weather updates.
 Now, customers also receive relevant offers and information they want to know via their mobile phones.

-Their new emphasis on delivering a better mobile experience has led to increased engagement and conversions.
+The new emphasis on delivering a better, more personalized mobile experience has led to increased engagement and conversions.

 By putting a QR code right on the packaging, Snickers made it easy for customers to use their mobile phones to share their stories.
 Later in the year, the QR code also unlocked an augmented reality program featuring NFL wide receiver Stefon Diggs.